mysterypaint/OpenLaMulana/README.md

 - All of the .sgt files must be converted to .mid.
 This can be done using [DirectMusic Producer DX9](https://archive.org/details/direct-music-producer-9)
 - The converted .mid files must be annotated with "Loop" and "LoopEnd" MIDI Marker Meta Messages.
 I provided a tool to convert them automatically:
   - **Mac/Linux**: `$ brew install midicsv`
+	- Place all the converted .sgt->.mid files in ``OpenLaMulana/MIDILooper/input/``.
 	- Compile ``MidiLooper.sln``
-	- Place all the MIDIs in ``/input/``
 	- Execute the ``MidiLooper`` program
   - **Windows**: add both ``midicsv.exe`` and ``csvmidi.exe`` from [this archive](https://www.fourmilab.ch/webtools/midicsv/midicsv-1.1.tar.gz) to your ``PATH``, or put them in the working directory of MidiLooper
-  	- The working directory would be ``OpenLaMulana/MIDILooper/bin/Debug/net7.0`` after compiling the project; Put all your MIDIs in the /input/ folder.)
+  	- The working directory would be ``OpenLaMulana/MIDILooper/bin/Debug/net7.0`` after compiling the project; Put all your MIDIs in the ``OpenLaMulana/MIDILooper/input/`` folder.)
   - The modified .mid files should now be in ``/output/``, ready to copy to the main project

 - The .dls in the ``/music/`` folder must be converted to .sf2 format.
 This can be done with [Vienna](http://www.synthfont.com/Downloads.html)